SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

 ---

-This folder contains all the Stroika Library Foundation::Containers source code.

 Containers are objects that collect together a related (parameterized) set of objects.
 For example, a Stack\<T>, or Set\<T>, or Sequence\<T>.